Next week Animal Planet is taking an inside look at the landscape of Disney's Animal…

 Upcoming Disney’s Animal Kingdom Park Hours:

-Starting September 9th Animal Kingdom Park Hours will be reduced from 9:00 am to 5:00 pm daily.
-These are the new Fall Park Hours as Disney is further reducing operating hours for all the parks until crowds start coming back.
+Starting in January and February, Animal Kingdom Park Hours will be reduced back from 9:00 am to 5:00 pm daily.
+We expect crowds to be extremely low again after the holiday period and Disney is further reducing operating hours for all the parks until crowds start coming back.

 Besides reduced normal operating hours, Disney’s Animal Kingdom will not be running Morning or Evening Extra Magic Hours for the time being.
 That lowers the value of staying in a Disney World Resort hotel where you normally get some time in the parks before the general public.